 It was, then, in the Spain that we have just described, that Francisco Ferrer came forth with his Modern School, whose teaching and pedagogic methods were prohibited by the official "status quo" state and religion.
 It was logical that the reaction would follow to hold back the growth of all Ferrer's movements and his school.
 He had to be crushed at the first opportunity which was not long in coming.
 In 1906, when King Alfonso XIII got married, an anarchist, Mateo Morral, made an attempt against the life of the king and his bride.
 The authorities used the relationship that Morral had with the Modern School, pointed to Ferrer as the one who had encouraged the attack and arrested him.
-A great international protest in support of Ferrer succeeded in destroying the monarchist plot and releasing the prisoner.
+A great international protest in supdle of the class, all the pupils standing in a ring around her and we sang "El Picapedrero" under her direction.
+It was a gymnastic song, sung with exercising.
+I believe that she composed it.